Reopening Schools During COVID-19

 Grades 5 – 6 transition days (no in-school or distance learning for grades 5 – 6) except for Harambee (on intersession).

-Grades 5 – 6 begin in-person learning four days per week (Monday – Thursday) except for Harambee (on intersession).
+Grades 5 – 6 begin in-person learning four days per week (Monday – Thursday) with Fridays at home (asynchronous), except for Harambee (on intersession).

-Harambee grades 5 – 6 begin in-person learning four days per week (Monday – Thursday).
+Harambee grades 5 – 6 begin in-person learning four days per week (Monday – Thursday) with Fridays at home (asynchronous).

 Grades K – 6 in-person learning switches to five days per week, with school-day shortened by 30 minutes.